 Mandatory Overtime for Nurses and Other Healthcare Professionals

 Many hospitals and medical facilities are using mandatory overtime for nurses and other healthcare professionals as a usual means of staffing their facilities, even though common sense as well as numerous studies supports the fact that long hours and sleep deprivation may prevent nurses from providing their patients with quality, error-free care.
-Even though the Federal Fair Labor Standards Act (FLSA) does not regulate this problem nearly many states do.
+Even though the Federal Fair Labor Standards Act (FLSA) does not regulate this problem many states do.

 States which regulate or restrict overtime for nurses as of August, 2010: